daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 This fragmentation will be followed by baseline sampling at the start of the treatment period depending on the number of fragments available.

 # 24 September 2022

+### *Airbrushing gametogenesis project - September 2022*

+Danielle taught Pierrick the [airbrushing protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-01-01-Airbrushing.md) for Mo'orea and also airbrushed 40 of the September 2022 monthly sampling *A. pulchra* fragments following the protocol and stored the tissue homogenate in the Molecular -40 freezer in a mesh bag.

 ### *Logger calibration*